 Fishers in Washington

 The fisher (Martes pennanti) is a small carnivorous mammal native to North America, including the Olympic Peninsula.
-It is a members of the weasel family and related to mink, otter, and marten.
+It is a member of the weasel family and related to mink, otter, and marten.
 About the size of a large house cat, the fisher has a long bushy tail, short rounded ears, short legs, and a low-to-the-ground appearance.
-Within the food web, fishers are secondary consumers;they prey on species like snowshoe hares and mountain beavers and are a food source for larger carnivores.
+Within the food web, fishers are secondary consumers; they prey on species like snowshoe hare and mountain beaver and are a food source for larger carnivores.

 Historically, fishers occurred throughout much of the mid to low elevation forested areas of Washington, but the fisher's dark, thick fur made them attractive to trappers and by the early 20th century decades of over-trapping, as well as habitat loss and fragmentation resulted in their disappearance from the state.
 In 1998 the fisher was listed as an endangered species in Washington.

 In 2008 twelve fishers from British Columbia were released into remote sites within Olympic National Park.
 This historic event marked the first step toward restoring these reclusive mammals to the forests of Olympic National Park and Washington State.
 Over the next three years an additional 78 animals were introduced to the park.
 Since their reintroduction in 2008-2010, fishers have dispersed widely throughout the Peninsula, and successfully established home ranges in both managed and wilderness forests.

 Since their release, scientists have been monitoring the fisher population on the Olympic Peninsula using a variety of methods, including aerial and on-the-ground telemetry, wildlife cameras, and hair snare stations.
 Monitoring data provides information about the fisher's range, habitat, reproduction rate, and overall recovery.